divvun/pahkat-reposrv/README.md

 4. Push the tag *before* pushing main:`git push origin 1.6.9`
 5. `git push`

+Note: you might have to repeat the above steps several times before it works.
+The CI intermittently ignores tag pushes.

 :warning: **Beware:** your git client might betray you.
 It's recommended when releasing a new version to follow the steps exactly as above from the command line.